MachineLearningJournalClub/LearningNLP/README.md

   * LIME --> [Why Should I Trust You?": Explaining the Predictions of Any Classifier](https://arxiv.org/abs/1602.04938)
   * SHAP -->  [A Unified Approach to Interpreting Model Predictions](https://arxiv.org/abs/1705.07874v2)
   * Adversarial attacks (have you heard of?), i.e. how to fool algorithms --> [Fooling LIME and SHAP: Adversarial Attacks on Post hoc Explanation Methods](https://arxiv.org/abs/1911.02508)
-* Open Questions for you: How to deal with multiclass problems?
+* Open Questions for you:
+  * How to deal with multiclass problems?
+  * Try to develop binary classification with [Gensim](https://radimrehurek.com/gensim/)

 -------